 Come January and February, Iggy will focus on writing more songs and recording a few demos.
 The “See You” club tour is set to continue in March; festivals will follow in the summer.
 The second half of the year will see another tour in fall and the release of the (as of yet still untitled) second album.
 2017 is going to be a busy year for the 28-year-old who is making his way in the world of music.
 Again.
 Only this time, every stage is earned the hard way.
-After years of uncertainty, effort, and defiance, the pieces that make a musical future seem possible, fall into place.
+After years of uncertainty, effort, and defiance, the pieces that make a musical future seem possible, are falling into place.
 In his vulnerable song, “Free”, Iggy allows an honest glimpse behind the busy appearance and right into the mind of a young artist, who set out on a journey to grasp every opportunity that would present itself.
 On and on and on and on.

 Maybe I’ll stay